midl-dev/tezos-on-gke/README.md

 * `public_baking_key`: the baking address
 * for testnets or test deployments only: set the `insecure_private_baking_key` to the unencrypted private key to be used.

 **Attention!** Leaving a private baking key on a cloud platform is not recommended when funds are present.
-For production bakers, leave this variable empty.
-Leaving it empty will prompt terraform to create a ssh endpoint for remote signers to connect to.
+For production bakers, leave this variable empty and use a remote signer.
+[See documentation](https://tezos-docs.midl.dev/).

-When used in combination with a remote siger setup, the following variabes are required:
+When used in combination with a remote siger setup, you must pass a `baking_nodes` map with the following parameters:

 * `ledger_authorized_path`: the Ledger path associated with the key stored in Ledger device on the remote signer,
 * `authorized_signers`: a list of signer specification maps, containing: